WRIOLtd/Testbed-Gateway/README.md

 Third Party libs used:

-- Mqtt Client has been implemented on paho.mqtt.embedded-c lib
+- Mqtt Client has been implemented on mosquitto lib, To successfully compile this gateway
+	- First libs using command(sudo apt-get install libmosquitto-dev libmosquittopp-dev libssl-dev)
+	- Issue Command ("make") in this directory